 Celta Vigo’s official website offers various options for Stadium Balaídos tours.
 Those are usually conducted on days on which there are no scheduled matches.

-Matchday tickets can be purchased online, or as is often the case directly from the Club’s Shop and the ticket offices at the gates of the stadium.
+Matchday tickets can be purchased online on the Celta Vigo website, or as is often the case, directly from the Club’s Shop and the ticket offices at the gates of the stadium.
 Celta Vigo’s Stadium Balaídos matches rarely sell out, so one can usually buy a ticket from the gates right up until kick-off time.

 The price of tickets varies from as low as €20.00 for the upper tiers to as much as €110.00 for VIP box accommodation.